Friday, September 16, 2022

 All of the action takes place at a German castle in the 1970s.
 The occupants of this domain are an all-female vampire-witch cult led by one Wanda, and the cult's purpose is to reincarnate the spirit of a long dead vampire witch into the body of a descendant, To this end Wanda invites a young woman named Monika to the castle for the reading of a will, and Monika comes, bringing along a girlfriend.
 Yet at the same time Monika arrives, two other strangers show up seeking shelter.
 They are supernatural expert Julia Malenkow (Anke Syring) and her dimbulb brother Peter.
 Will Julia's expertise in vampire lore-- like her ability to repel the undead with "garlic crosses"-- pose a threat to Wanda's vision?
 You betcha.

-But anything's better than BLOOD OF THE VIRGINS, the first Argentian vampire-film.
-This flick starts off adequately, as an undead medieval count woos a living woman.
-The woman's father doesn't approve and makes another match for her, but the count spirits her back to his domain and makes him an undead like himself.
+But anything's better than BLOOD OF THE VIRGINS, the first Argentinian vampire-film.
+This flick starts off adequately, as an undead medieval count woos Ofelia, a living woman.
+The woman's father doesn't approve and makes another match for her.
+However, the count shows up on Ofelia's wedding night, stabs her new husband to death, and makes her an undead like himself.
 Then they go hang out at his mansion until the 20th century.

 Then the director has a bunch of modern youths show up at the castle-- and I could swear that almost NOTHING happens thereafter.
 I mean, the undead woman gets it on with one of the guys, and I think the undead count comes after a modern girl.
-But there were so many deadly-dull exposition scenes here that I found myself unable to remember what I'd seen after I saw it.
+But there were so many deadly-dull time-killing scenes-- people driving or slowly walking from one place to another-- that I found myself unable to remember what I'd seen after I saw it.
+Rarely has a movie assembled such a quantity of characters without settling on at least one who has at least some vague personality.

 I know nothing about this production or the people behind it, but next to this one even the worst Jess Franco starts looking good.